Lecture 1: Depicting Uncertainty

 Using Table 1, what is the probability of getting an item with an explosion combat type (event \(E\))?

-For Exercise 3, we will need to introduce the below definition related to mutually exclusive (or disjoint) events.
+For this exercise, we will need to introduce the below definition related to mutually exclusive (or disjoint) events.

 Let \(A\) and \(B\) be two events of interest in the sample space \(S\).
 These events are mutually exclusive (or disjoint) if they cannot happen at the same time in the sample space \(S\).
 Thus, in probability notation, their intersection will be: